-Summary: Boiled eggs are easier to peel if they are made with older eggs.
-Older eggs are also fine to use for scrambled eggs, omelets, casseroles or quiches.
-Fresh eggs are best for frying, poaching or baking.
+Boiled eggs are easier to peel if they are made with older eggs.
+Older eggs are also fine to use for scrambled eggs, omelets, casseroles, or quiches.
+Fresh eggs are best for frying, poaching, or baking.

 If you throw your eggs out once the date on the carton has passed, you may be wasting perfectly good eggs.

-With proper storage, eggs can last for at least 3–5 weeks in the fridge and about a year in the freezer.
+With proper storage, eggs can last for at least 3–5 weeks in the fridge and about 1 year in the freezer.